1. Why beer soap, does it really do anything?

 7. Why don’t you make liquid soap/shampoo?
 Lotion?
 Lip-balm?

-I will be dabbling in liquid soap in the near future, most likely sometime early 2018, right now I have my hands full with seasonal orders for breweries, beer soaps are a wildly popular gift for craft beer enthusiasts.
+I will be dabbling in liquid soap in the near future, but it is unclear when, right now I have my hands full with seasonal orders for breweries, beer soaps are a wildly popular gift for craft beer enthusiasts.